Lyle's hands wouldn't stop shaking.

 "I wasn't.
 I was objecting to anyone going to Utah.
 Ever.
 For any reason."

-"You should have objected more strongly," Lyle said.
-He moved to the window, peeking through the blinds at the parking lot below.
+Lyle moved to the window, peeking through the blinds at the parking lot below.
+The asphalt shimmered with heat, and beyond it the main street of Park City stretched toward the mountains—boutique storefronts and art galleries baking in the afternoon glare, the ski lifts on the slopes above standing motionless like skeletal arms against the ridgeline.
 A sedan sat in the far corner, engine idling.
 Had it been there when he checked in?
 He couldn't remember.
 "Listen, is everything okay there?"

 Peter's pause lasted a beat too long.
 "Define okay."